akinjide/akinjide-www/content/2019/into-the-unknown.md

 I had to constantly manage my time due to switching teams, having to learn new engineering processes and I'm so grateful I was privileged to do meaningful and fulfilling work with the smart folks on my team.
 I certainly contributed more to open source, read more books (but not as much as I'd like), published few articles and did few travels.

 Regarding books, I enjoyed and ingested most books I read while applying to my daily life.
-Although I wrote some articles in 2018, I'm not entirely proud of my progress all due to managing time between work and personal life.
+Although, I wrote some articles in 2018, I'm not entirely proud of my overall progress all due to managing time between work and personal life.
 I'm predominantly thankful for my family, safe trips and I’m definitely planning on maximizing the ways I can contribute more to open source.

 ## Regarding 2019 and Beyond